coderholic/pyradio/windows.md

 First of all, let me tell you that if you are still running Windows XP, you can just stop reading right now; it won't happen...

-Then, due to reasons that are of no importance right now, [mpv](https://mpv.io/) is not (yet?) supported.
-That leaves us with [MPlayer](http://www.mplayerhq.hu/design7/news.html) and [VLC](https://www.videolan.org/vlc/).
+**PyRadio** on *Linux* (its main target platform) can use any of three players [MPV](https://mpv.io/), [MPlayer](http://www.mplayerhq.hu/design7/news.html) and [VLC](https://www.videolan.org/vlc/); and this is also the case on *Windows*!

+[MPV](https://mpv.io/) is the preferred player for *Windows*.
+Its installation takes a few extra steps, but once installed, it's super reliable due to its using "*Named Pipes*" (in a client-server paradigm) for its communication with the client application (in this case **PyRadio**.)

-Installing [MPlayer](http://www.mplayerhq.hu/) takes a couple of extra steps, and you may find that some streams (e.g. m3u8) may not be playable.
+Installing [MPlayer](http://www.mplayerhq.hu/) also takes a couple of extra steps, and you may find that some streams (e.g. m3u8) may not be playable.
 Furthermore, special care has to be taken in order to be able to save the volume of the player.

 [VLC](https://www.videolan.org/vlc/) is much easier to install, but song titles' updating may not be 100% consistent (if any).
 If this is not a deal breaker for you, then just go on and use [VLC](https://www.videolan.org/vlc/) as **PyRadio**'s player.